arthursb2016/logo-loader/README.md

 # logo-loader

-Web component to seamlessly create a loader from your logo or icon
+Web component to seamlessly create a loader from your logo image or icon

 ## Installation